ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 # DeAwkwardize

-I am targeting deliverables in my repo on this for 11/17.

 This is the working title for a project to abbreviate comments and logging in Python source code.
-I will be using dill in conjunction with a database back end to allow self-modifying code: you write code with logging and comments, the logging and comments get compressed into almost invisibility in the code.
+I will be using dill in conjunction with a file (later database) back end to allow self-modifying code: you write code with logging and comments, the logging and comments get compressed into almost invisibility in the code.

 Then, logging executes through self-modifying behavior when DeAwkwardize is used as a decorator.